DataTalksClub/machine-learning-zoomcamp/08-deep-learning/04-conv-neural-nets.md

 **Convolution layer**

-This is the first step in the process of extracting valuable freatues from an image.
+This is the first step in the process of extracting valuable features from an image.
 A convolution layer has several filters that perform the convolution operation.
 Every image is considered as a matrix of pixel values.

 Consider a black and white image of 5x5 size whose pixel values are either 0 or 1 and also a filter matrix with a dimension of 3x3.
 Next, slide the filter matrix over the image and compute the dot product to get the convolved feature matrix.